meetuparchive/learn-rust/class1.md

 ## What is Rust?

 Rust is a modern, statically typed, high level system's programming language.
+That sounds like a bit of marketing but it's a pretty accurate description.

 As a project, it has the following goals